 Here is a list of parts and tools you will need on performing do-it-yourself maintenance.
 Remember all Toyota parts are designed in metric sizes, so your tools must be metric.

 Checking the engine oil level

-Engine oil API grade SH, "Energy-Conserving II" or SJ, "Energy-Conserving" multigrade or ILSAC multigrade having viscosity proper for your climate
+Engine oil API grade SJ, "Energy-Conserving" or ILSAC multigrade having viscosity proper for your climate